 The reason he wasn't worse was because he was a bodybuilder.
 He went to the gym every day he was very careful about his diet.
 His exercise regime is what was keeping him well.

 I then explained that what was happening was that this feeling of guilt that he had after cheating on his girlfriend has become the subject of his anxiety.
 The more thinks about it the more likely it is that he will get another failure.
 The failures are moderated by his own up-and-down of his normal moods.
 When he feels good he's fine when he feels bad start wondering what the next one be a failure.
-He starts ruminating on that start thinking about what can go wrong how she will feel how he is disappointing her.
-It becomes a cycle of worrying about failure having the failure worry about having another failure.
+He starts ruminating on that, starts thinking about what can go wrong, how she will feel, how he is disappointing her.
+It becomes a cycle of worrying about failure, having the failure, worry about having another failure.

 After we explored this mechanism he agreed that that was exactly what he was doing.
 He was thinking himself into failing.